Digital Dermatitis is one of the most common infectious conditions causing lameness in cattle. It is caused by a type of bacteria called Treponemes.

 Lesions are usually found centrally around the heel bulb but can be found anywhere on the foot (and there have been treponemes isolated from udder lesions).
 Tissue that has been damaged by trauma or softened by long time spent standing in water/slurry will be easier for the Treponemes to invade and set up infection.

 Acute lesions are often very painful, they easily bleed and the cows are usually extremely lame.
 Chronic lesions are less painful and tend to form long fronds of new tissue.

-Give the lesion a good clean to remove as much of the overlying tissue as possible (this will likely be quite painful for the cow but allows the antibiotics to penetrate deeply where they are needed) Apply topical Terramycin spray, two layers works best (allow the first layer to dry and then apply a second) Ideally allow treated cow to stand in a clean dry yard for a while after treatment.
+Give the lesion a good clean to remove as much of the overlying tissue as possible (this will likely be quite painful for the cow but allows the antibiotics to penetrate deeply where they are needed) and apply topical Terramycin spray.
+Ideally allow the treated cow to stand in a clean dry yard for a while after treatment.